microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/identity-network-access-overview.md

 ---
-title: "Manage identity and network access by using Microsoft Graph"
+title: "Manage Microsoft Entra identity and network access by using Microsoft Graph"
 description: "Microsoft Graph provides REST APIs to help manage identity and network access capabilities, most of which are available through Microsoft Entra." ms.localizationpriority: high
 doc_type: conceptualPageType